MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments.md

 Schedulers can manage multiple department and staff calendars, as well as communications with internal and external attendees.

-Each scheduled virtual appointment contains a Teams meeting link that’s sent to attendees in email where they can easily join from a web browser or in Teams on any device.
+Each scheduled virtual appointment contains a Teams meeting link that’s sent to attendees in email where they can easily join from a browser or in Teams on any device.

 With any Microsoft 365 or Office 365 license, you can use basic Virtual Appointments capabilities that make it easy to schedule and join business-to-customer meetings.
 With [Teams Premium](https://review.learn.microsoft.com/MicrosoftTeams/enhanced-teams-experience?branch=danismith-t-pre-licensing), your organization gets advanced Virtual Appointments capabilities to manage and personalize the experience.
-These include a queue view of scheduled and on-demand appointments, SMS text notifications, a custom waiting room experience, waiting room chat, and departmental and organizational analytics.
+These include a queue view of scheduled and on-demand appointments, SMS text notifications, a custom waiting room, waiting room chat, and departmental and organizational analytics.

 To learn more, see: